LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/predicate_property_2.rst

 Enumerates, by backtracking, the properties of a visible predicate.
 When the predicate indicator for ``Predicate`` is declared in a ``uses/2`` or ``use_module/2`` directive, properties are enumerated for the referenced object or module predicate.
-Otherwise properties are enumerated for an object predicate.
+Otherwise, properties are enumerated for an object predicate.
 In the case of objects, properties for predicates not declared using a scope directive are not enumerated.
 The valid predicate properties are listed in the language :ref:`grammar <grammar_predicate_properties>`.